lawrencedovin/capstone-2-bark/README.md

-# **Capstone 1 Wonder Recipe Proposal**
+# **Capstone 2 Bark Proposal**

 ## Goals
+The goal is to inform the users who are interested in adopting a dog about
+different dog breeds.
+To learn what to expect in taking care of them along
+with their quirks.
+Which will help the user conveniently find which breed

-The goal is to allow the users who want to discover recipes to do so conveniently from the website all the way to the grocery store.
+best suits them.
+Another goal is to help the users discover a dog with the
+breed of their choice in a pound closest to them to adopt.

 ## Demographic
-Anyone that wants to discover new recipes to cook.
+Anyone that is looking to adopt a dog.

 ## API
 `spoonacular`  `twilio`